on the blog

 2. “What franchise makes the most money?

-What you need to ask is – “What is the best franchise FIT for ME?”
+What you need to ask is: “What is the best franchise FIT for ME?”

-Secret: If the franchise FITS you, then you will have the answer to the questions above.
-That will be the best franchise and you will increase your odds of business success.
+Fit Secret: If the franchise FITS you, then you will have the answer to the questions above.
+That will be the best franchise, and you will increase your odds of business success.

-Finding the right fit isn’t just about profit potential.
-It’s about aligning the business with:
+Finding the best small business fit isn’t just about profit potential.
+It’s about aligning your small business ideas with:

 • The role you want to play